 - Refer to the minimum hose length indicated on specific models.

 - Sprayers/sanitizers and airless foamers WILL work with a shorter hose than supplied.

 Hose diameter too small

-- Foamers and sprayers/sanitizers will NOT work with a smaller diameter hose than supplied.
+- Foamers and sprayers/sanitizers will NOT work properly with a smaller diameter hose than supplied.
 A smaller diameter hose puts too much back pressure on the venturi and it will not draw chemistry.

 Un-Balanced Discharge Assembly